-Surrounded by fields and woodland and overlooking the sparkling waters of Thompsons Creek, Kent Manor Inn is ideal for guests who value privacy, tranquillity, and authentic historical character.
-Guestrooms and suites are classically designed with ornate rugs lining hardwood floors and period furnishings including four-poster beds, padded couches, armchairs, and polished wooden tables.
+Surrounded by fields and woodland and overlooking the sparkling waters of Thompsons Creek, Kent Manor Inn is ideal for guests who value privacy, tranquillity and authentic historical character.
+Guestrooms and suites are classically designed with ornate rugs lining hardwood floors and period furnishings including four-poster beds, padded couches, armchairs and polished wooden tables.
 All rooms come with a private bathroom, while some contain additional features such as private terraces or working fireplaces.
 Although the overall décor is faithful to the property's history, rooms do contain modern amenities including flat-screen TVs, Wi-Fi, and USB ports.
-Outdoor activities such as kayaking, bicycling, and volleyball are available to keep guests active, as well as more relaxed pastimes including corn hole and table tennis.
-A complimentary continental breakfast is served in the dining room and, although there is no on-site restaurant for lunch or dinner, there are number of dining options in the nearby towns of Stevensville and Chester.
+Outdoor activities such as kayaking, bicycling and volleyball are available to keep guests active, as well as more relaxed pastimes including corn hole and table tennis.
+Although there is no on-site restaurant for lunch or dinner, there are number of dining options in the nearby towns of Stevensville and Chester.

 Best for Luxury: Hyatt Regency Chesapeake Bay Golf Resort, Spa & Marina